“It’s September 11, 2001.

 I’ve come to understand we are a part of history.
 We are one of the stories from ‘The Other Ground Zero’ and for the sake of generations raised after 9/11, these stories are of value to share.”

 This story was submitted to Love What Matters by Dianna L. Flett of Virginia.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Join the Love What Matters family and be sure to subscribe to our free email newsletter for our best stories.

 Read more powerful stories remembering Sept.
 11: